junealexis13/mutation_mdVar_repo/README.md

 Created by: June Alexis A. Santos

-As a graduate school requirement for my thesis entitled ** MUTATION-INDUCED MOLECULAR DYNAMIC VARIABILITY OF SARS-CoV-2 OMICRON VARIANT FROM PHILIPPINE ISOLATES AGAINST HESPERIDIN AS AN EMERGING SPIKE PROTEIN INHIBITOR **
+As a graduate school requirement for my thesis entitled <br>
+<b> MUTATION-INDUCED MOLECULAR DYNAMIC VARIABILITY OF SARS-CoV-2 OMICRON VARIANT FROM PHILIPPINE ISOLATES AGAINST HESPERIDIN AS AN EMERGING SPIKE PROTEIN INHIBITOR </b> <br>

-MS - Chemistry
+MS - Chemistry <br>
-Adamson University
+Adamson University <br>

 ---
 This repository contains necessary files to be used for the following: